loader

 • That’s why the Department for Education’s guidance document, Development Matters, sets out children’s learning in broad ages.
 It shows how lots of different experiences in the first three years of life will help your child to learn.

-Development Matters includes some checkpoints.
-They can help you and your childminder or early years setting have a conversation, if you’re worried about anything.
-Then you can decide together what to do next.
+The Document assists us to have conversations, if you’re worried about anything.
+Then we can decide together what to do next.

-• The ‘checkpoints’ are not a ‘tick list’ to use for every child.
+• The ‘checkpoints’ in the EYFS Development Assessments are not a ‘tick list’ to use for every child.

 • Sometimes children have some early difficulties in their development.
 With the right help, they can quickly grow out of these difficulties.